gerardroche/sublime-phpunit/README.md

 ### Composer

-If enabled and a Composer installed PHPUnit is found then it is used to run the tests, otherwise the system PATH is used to find the PHPUnit executable.
+If enabled, and a Composer installed PHPUnit executable is found, then it is used to run the tests, otherwise the system PATH is used to find the PHPUnit executable.

 `Menu > Preferences > Settings`